nardoz-dev/LiVeSe/docs/3thdelivery/concept.md

 # The Problem and our Assumption

-Taking into account the increase of violent cases, walking at night can make us feel **uncomfortable** and Public administration is not always aware of the **degradation** of neighborhoods.
+Taking into account the increase of violent cases, walking at night can make us feel **uncomfortable** and Public administration is not always aware of the **degradation** of neighborhoods

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/2_MainPurpose.jpg)

-Starting from that we tried to understand what could be done for enforce a higher feel of security in our cities
+Starting from that we tried to understand what could be done to enforce a higher feel of security in our cities

 we started from a simple question :

 > *Can we measure **safety** of urban areas through **ambient sensors** and density of points of interest in that area?*

-We looked for **feedback** by opening an online Survey;
+We looked for **feedback** by opening an online Survey and these are the Results:

-These are the Results:
+***
 *Overnight before moving on an area, road or square, do you feel more secure passing through...*

 ![](https://github.com/nardoz-dev/projectName/blob/main/docs/sharedpictures/2_LightGraph.jpg)